VladimirAlexiev/soml/owl2soml/README.md

   each prop must have one of the above types.
 - It ignores the following, which are not useful for querying:
   `owl:topObjectProperty owl:bottomObjectProperty owl:topDataProperty owl:bottomDataProperty`

+Property IRIs:
+- SOML now allows punctuation (`_-.`) in prefixes or local names (issue PLATFORM-1625).
+  So a prop like `fibo-fnd-acc-aeq:Equity` is not mangled to `fibofndaccaeq:Equity` anymore.
+  Such prefixes are prevalent in FIBO.
+  Other ontologies (especially related to biology and life sciences) use punctuation (even `:`) in local names.

 Properties are processed as follows:
 - Gets prop [Labels and Descriptions](#labels-and-descriptions)